 Graduates Stream:

-No, the applicant must have had the required level of proficiency in French in order to have been able to qualify for the PEQ.
-Both streams under PEQ had specific but different French language requirements for both applicants and their spouses.
+No, the applicant must have the required level of proficiency in French in order to qualify for the PEQ.
+Both streams under PEQ have specific but different French language requirements for both applicants and their spouses.

-No, a job offer was not required.
-However, you needed to be employed at the time of submission of the application and must have been able to demonstrate your eligible work experience through an employment letter.
+No, a job offer is not required.
+However, you need to be employed at the time of submission of the application and must be able to demonstrate your eligible work experience through an employment letter.

 The CSQ is a document that is an official endorsement by the Quebec Government which states that an applicant has been selected for immigration.
 Having a CSQ is one of the requirements to receive Canadian permanent residence under the PEQ.